QSG-Group/WISH/README.md

 genotype <- LD_genotype$genotype
 ```

+***Epistatic Analysis***

 After generating the genotypes file it is recomended to run a test run to estimate run time
 of the epistatic interaction calculation based on available computing setup:
 ```
 epistatic.correlation(<phenotype dataframe>, genotype,threads = <number of cores available> ,test=T)
 ```

-This will give you a indication of expected run time given your input.
+This will give you an order of magnitude of the expected run time given your input, but not exact time.
 The next step is to run the analysis:
 We recommend using simple=F for better results:
 ```
 correlations<-epistatic.correlation(<phenotype dataframe>, genotype,parallel = <number of cores available> ,test=F,simple=F)
 ```
-Once you have calculated epistatic correlations you can get a course grained overview of the results using
+Once you have calculated epistatic correlations you can get a coarse grained overview of the results using
 the genome.interaction() function:
 ```
 genome.interaction(<input tped file>, correlations)
 ```
-If you want to compare individual chromosomes see the pairwise.chr.map() function

 Finally to create modules of interacting markers use the generate.modules function:
 ```
 modules <-generate.modules(correlations)
 ```

+The modules object includes a large range of outputs from the network analysis.

 ***warning*** If you have epistatic correlation coefficients values that are strong outliers this can heavily affect
 this step or even make it fail.
 Thus it is recommended to set those coefficients to 0, for example if we only want
 coefficients between 1000 and -1000: